duukkis/terminal/blog/BLOG_part2.md

 ![](images/5fixeda.png)

 Then the rest of the beginning of function, we just rename variables and extract functions.
-Not the prettiest, but will do.
+Not the prettiest, but it will do.
 ![](images/5fixed.png)

 Then continue with the function.
 There is more.

 ![](images/6.png)

-* If the initialization of color is not set ```($this->COL > -1)``` we have a check - we just set the color at the constructor and we have no need for that
+* If the initialization of color is not set ```($this->COL > -1)``` we have a check - we just set the color at the constructor and we have no need for that.
-* Then a some sort of comparison and a switch case, where we compare the the first character of ```$Locals_tmp```.
+* Then some sort of comparison and a switch case, where we compare the the first character of ```$Locals_tmp```.
 The "," is the beginning of image descriptor block, don't know why the other one is there - just remove that and we get this

 ![](images/6fixed.png)